 Given that Hill & Smith designs and manufactures many of the crash barriers and signs that adorn our motorways, this was always going to be very good for the company.

 For 2015 the picture isn’t fully clear as the results won’t be published until March 2016.
-However, at the interim results the dividend went up by 11%, with expectations that a similar growth rate will be recorded for the full year.
+However, in the interim results, the dividend went up by 11%, with expectations that a similar growth rate will be recorded for the full year.